awsdocs/aws-deep-learning-amis/doc_source/tutorial-conda.md

 We will test MXNet first to give you a general idea of how easy it is\.

+**Note**
+When you launch your first Conda environment, please be patient while it loads\.
+The Deep Learning AMI with Conda automatically installs the most optimized version of the framework for your EC2 instance upon the framework's first activation\.
+You should not expect subsequent delays\.

 + Activate the MXNet virtual environment for Python 3\.

   ```